Saarthakkj/Saarthakkj/README.md

 ## Hi there 👋

 - 🔭 **Currently working on**:
-  - docbook : graphRAG based visualiser of websites ; where graphs are based on subpages
+  - docbook : graphRAG based visualiser of websites ; where graphs are based on subpages and relations
+  - haaca : to be announced
 - 🌟 **Projects I've made**:
   - [Bayesian Machine Learning Project](https://github.com/Saarthakkj/course_reccomendation): A Course recommendation system with 0.915 AUC with implicit feedback.
 Referred to Bayesian Personalised Ranking System for implicit Feedback paper and implemented in Python.
   - [detoxify-yt](https://github.com/Saarthakkj/detoxify_yt) : "Imposible to Be Distracted on Youtube" It not only Dynamically Filters your youtube based on your preferred category but also pops up a Warning whenever you search/watch an unrelated video.